Free Diabetes Risk Test Online

 What is prediabetes?

-Prediabetes means your blood sugar is higher than usual, but not yet in the diabetes range.
-Many people have no symptoms at all.
-It is often picked up on routine blood work or screening tests.
+Prediabetes means your blood sugar is higher than usual, but not yet high enough for a diabetes diagnosis.
+Many people do not realise they have it because symptoms may be mild or completely absent.

-• Prediabetes – a warning stage where lifestyle changes can make a big difference.
+• Prediabetes – an early warning stage where lifestyle changes may reduce future risk.

-• Type 2 diabetes – the most common form, often linked to insulin resistance, weight, genetics and age.
+• Type 2 diabetes – the most common form, often linked with insulin resistance, weight, age and genetics.

 • Type 1 diabetes – an autoimmune condition where the pancreas produces little or no insulin.